 - Australian federal by-elections 2017-2018

 - Brisbane City Council 2000 – does not include two-candidate-preferred data by polling place

 - Brisbane City Council 2004 – does not include two-candidate-preferred data by polling place

 - Brisbane City Council 2012

-- NSW council elections 2011 – special elections were held for Wollongong and Shellharbour councils
+- NSW council elections 2011 – special elections held for Wollongong and Shellharbour councils

 - NSW council elections 2012